“If history were taught in the form of stories, it would never be forgotten.”

 That’s the power of a good case study!
 More leads, more customers, more sales!

-So … what can you expect to make when you write a case study?
+So … what can you expect to make writing case studies?

 The Upside of Case Studies: Excellent Pay!